AGhost-7/snipsnip/README.md

 # Snipsnip
-Simple client/server which can be used to forward clipboard and browse comamnds to your VM's host.
+Simple client/server which can be used to forward clipboard and browse commands to your VM's host.

 Client: